-Being pregnant and giving birth to a child is a huge life transition, for mothers and fathers.
+Being pregnant and giving birth to a child is a huge life transition for parents.
 There are a mountain of changes to adjust to, some that feel harder than others.
 Changes to your body, sleep patterns, self identity, relationship with your partner and other loved ones, career, daily life, free time and finances.

 There can be a strong expectation that this time of life will be happy and although of course it can be, adjusting to the changes of a newborn can also be unsettling, overwhelming and isolating.